Lakshmivallala/WEB-DEV/README.md

 Important note if we want to push the changes again(?second time) we have to fetch and pull

+git status : Shows the details of the modified files. git add <filename | .> : Add the file / files that you want to push to GitHub. git commit -m"<message>" : Add a message for the commit. git push : Push the commit to GitHub

 git fetch origin : This command is used to fetch the changes to remote.(Here the default remote name is origin)

 git pull origin master : This command is used to pull the repository in Github.